zwong1/CargoConnect/README.md

 lineFollowForDistance(inchesToMove, speed, colorSensorToUse, edgeToUse, brakeMode)

-	colorSensorToUse - 1=Left; 2 = Right          Color sensor used to line follow

-	edgeToUse = 1 = left edge; 2 = right edge

 lineFollowUntilLine(speed, colorSensorToUse, edgeToUse, brakeMode, colorToLookFor)

-	speed - 		Speed to Drive
+	speed 			Speed to Drive

-	colorSensorToUse - 	Color sensor used to line folllow - opposite for line detection		1=Left; 2 = Right
+	colorSensorToUse	Color sensor used to line folllow - opposite for line detection		1=Left; 2 = Right

-	edgeToUse - 		foloow on left edge or right edge					1 = left edge; 2 = right edge
+	edgeToUse		follow on left edge or right edge					1 = left edge; 2 = right edge

 	brakeMode		Apply brakes or not							true; false

-	colorToLookFor -  	Look for a white line or a black line					1 = White; 2 = Black
+	colorToLookFor		Look for a white line or a black line					1 = White; 2 = Black